-The project will continue in 2010 by the fourth stage.
-As part of this stage there will be several major developments.
-The EPC will make use of the comments to this study that will be received in the following months and that may result in innovation of the methodology used.
-At the end of 2009 data will be available from the fourth stage of ESS-4 of 2008/2009.
-These data will, again, make it possible to update and further expand the database, to extend the sets of respondents and probably also to increase the number of countries included in the study (according to data of April 2009 a total of 31 countries are participating in ESS-4)2.
-The most important change will consist in the fact that the new analyses will not limit their focus only on access to, and outcomes of, tertiary education, but will try to provide a comprehensive picture of the relationships between family background, access to education, the position of graduates on the labour market and their social status, that is they will include also effects of tertiary education.
-The fourth stage of the project will be completed by an extensive comparative study the working title of which is Tertiary Education Between Origin and Destination.
+The project will continue in 2010/2011 by the fifth stage.
+Its most important contribution will be in changing the focus, and not limiting it only on access to, and outcomes of, tertiary education.
+Instead new analyses will try to provide a comprehensive picture of the relationships between family background, access to education, the position of graduates on the labour market and their social status that is they will include also effects of tertiary education.
+The fifth stage of the project will be completed by an extensive comparative study the working title of which is Tertiary Education Between Origin and Destination.